Section 1: Fort William to Gairlochy, 10.5 miles, 17 km / 4 - 5 hours

 The Bank House - Fort Augustus

 The Bank House B&B sits in a beautiful position overlooking the Caledonian Canal in the centre of Fort Augustus.
-You are assured a warm welcome at this lovely property and you are also within walking distance of Pubs, Restaurants, Shops and of course the World famous Loch Ness.
+You are assured a warm welcome at this lovely property and you are also within walking distance of Pubs, Restaurants and shops.

 Bracarina House - Invermoriston

-Located in the centre of Invermoriston and a stones throw from the pub Bracarina is a purpose built guesthouse with little extras such as a sauna to revive tired legs.
+Located in the centre of Invermoriston and a stones throw from the pub Bracarina is a beautiful guesthouse with little extras such as a sauna to revive tired legs.

 Craik na Dav - Invermoriston

 Sisters Lindsey and Manda would like to offer you a very warm welcome to their home in Invermoriston.
-They are actually on the GGW so no deviation from the route necessary, a couple of minutes walk from the Hotel to dine and offer a "wee dram" in the room.
 A footspa and foot massager are available and they offer homemade cake with tea / coffee / herbal tea / fruit tea on arrival.

 Acorn House - Inverness

-The ambiance throughout Acorn House is one of comfort and relaxation - from the moment you walk through the entrance you will discover a warmth and friendliness unrivaled in Inverness.
+The ambiance throughout Acorn House is one of comfort and relaxation - you will discover a warmth and friendliness unrivaled in Inverness.
 Dugie and Fiona will look after you well in this award winning Guesthouse.

 Getting to/from Fort William